 Whatever we believe, we must act consistently with those beliefs.
 We (unknowingly) create a world that is consistent with that belief.
 The child who sees sports as stupid will only find stupid comments to make about the sport.

 Why is this a problem?
 Well, if your child holds a limiting belief, that belief will set the limits on their life.
 It will set the limits on what they attempt.
 Beliefs set limits on persistence, happiness, and many other traits.
 Beliefs open or close the doors to life happiness, satisfaction, and success.

 It is important to notice is that once a child adopts a particular belief; they see the world through those beliefs.
 It becomes reality.
 In fact, kids (and adults) find it very difficult to perceive life from any other perspective.

 1. Don’t get seduced into feeding the negative beliefs.

 Most of us recognize and get frustrated hearing destructive, self-defeating comments from our children.
 We then get pulled into trying to correct these negative statements.
 These statements reflect the underlying beliefs.

 Yet, your corrections do not change these beliefs.
 Instead, every time you respond, correct, redirect, argue, provide commentary upon, or in any way engage these statements…you are actually inspiring the negative belief.

 Why?
 Because your repeated attention to the destructive belief teaches your child that you care about that belief.
 Their brains cling to the thoughts and beliefs that most consistently attract parent attention.
 This is critical to understand.

 So the number one rule is to make sure that you are not giving lots of energy and attention to these thoughts when they arise.
-When your child expresses them, don’t feed them with a repeated suggestions, redirection or feedback.
+When your child expresses them, don’t feed them with repeated suggestions, redirection, or feedback.

 When you can walk away from these negative beliefs, your child has the chance to walk away from them as well.